 So let's be real and let's just stop that part of the discussion.

-Listen, people were making fun of yeah, people were making fun of Trump over the weekend.
+People were making fun of Trump over the weekend.

-It's like if Obama can't see this, he should step down as president.
+It's like, if Obama can't see this, he should step down as president.

 And he really should.

-He is it to me, it's now pathological.
+He is, to me, it's now pathological.

-It's there's something, there's a missing chip.
+There's something, there's a missing chip.

 Oh, he's got a missing chip somewhere.